Blue Bottle Coffee: History

+Labor relations

 In April 2024, Blue Bottle Coffee’s Boston area locations filed to unionize.
 Baristas cited multiple grievances with the company as reason for unionizing, including not being paid a living wage, mishandling of sexual harassment, and not being given input into café operations.
 The union requested voluntary recognition from the company, and subsequently engaged in a state-wide walkout when Blue Bottle Coffee refused to recognize the union.

-In August 2024, Blue Bottle Coffee opened a gift-centric store in Raffles City Shopping Centre, Singapore.
-In April 2025, this was converted to a proper café and became its first location in South East Asia.

-In September 2024, Blue Bottle Coffee illegally fired union organizer Remy Roskin.
+In September 2024, Blue Bottle Coffee fired union organizer Remy Roskin.
 In May 2025, Blue Bottle Independent Union (BBIU) conducted another state-wide walkout across Blue Bottle Coffee’s greater Boston area locations in protest of multiple alleged unfair labor practices, including the company attempting to install surveillance cameras.
 On June 17 2025, four Blue Bottle cafés in California’s East Bay area (Berkeley, Old Oakland, Piedmont, and W.C.
 Morse) announced their intent to join BBIU.
 The next day, June 18, Blue Bottle terminated union organizer BB Young, which BBIU alleges was illegal retaliation.

-On July 31, the four East Bay area locations won recognition through an NLRB election in a 22 - 5 vote.
+On July 31, the four East Bay area locations won recognition through an NLRB election in a 225 vote.
 This vote resulted in nearly 12% of U.S. Blue Bottle locations being unionized.
+In November 2025, roughly 80 Blue Bottle workers around Boston and 35 workers in California went on strike ahead of the Thanksgiving weekend, with workers accusing the company of negotiating with the union in bad faith.